 To be in a relationship is not an easy task.
-It requires dedication, trust, honesty, and faith in one another along with love to strengthen the relationship.
+It requires dedication, trust, honesty, faith in one another, and love to strengthen the relationship.

-Every individual is different and in order to make a relationship successful, one must accept their partner the way there.
-Sometimes, a couple gets along fine whereas sometimes, one of the traits can put their relationship on the edge.
+Everyone is different, and to make a relationship successful, one must accept their partner the way there.
+Sometimes, a couple gets along fine, whereas sometimes, one of the traits can put their relationship on edge.

-Imagine that you’re partner needs reassurance every now and then, eavesdrop on every conversation, question your actions and often show no trust towards you.
-One may try to ignore these things but repeated actions can sabotage everything.
+Imagine that your partner needs reassurance now and then, eavesdrops on every conversation, questions your actions, and often shows no trust toward you.
+One may try to ignore these things, but repeated actions can sabotage everything.

-Listed below are some suggestions that will guide you on how to deal with paranoid partner and personality.
+Below are some suggestions that will guide you on how to deal with a paranoid partner.

-Before we get into how to deal with a person with a paranoid personality, lets first understand what this actually is.
+Before we get into how to deal with a person with a paranoid personality, let’s first understand what this is.

-We often confuse the term paranoid with someone who is suspicious, oppressed, mistrust or feels exploited.
+We often confuse the term paranoid with someone suspicious, oppressed, mistrustful, or one who feels exploited.
 However, it’s more than that.
-These traits showcase that the person has low self-esteem, is a pessimist, or had negative experiences which resulted in such personality.
+These traits showcase that the person has low self-esteem, is a pessimist, or had negative experiences which resulted in such a personality.

 Paranoid people find it way too difficult to trust others around them.

 This is the mildest type of paranoia.
-The one suffering from this will find it very difficult in trusting people or the world.
-People tend to develop this due to bad personal experience.
+The one suffering from this will find it extremely difficult to trust people or the world.
+People tend to develop this due to bad personal experiences.

 This is the severe type of paranoia wherein the person experiences strange and wildest delusions.
 For instance, they could feel that their thoughts or personal life are being broadcasted on social media to the world via some medium.
 People experience hallucinations as well.